HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 SMART Web Messaging is designed for compatibility with FHIR R4 and above.

 ### Why
-Clinical workflow systems (such as EHRs) may be able to launch [SMART applications] in a few different ways: automatically at specific points in the workflow, by user interaction in the UI, or in response to a suggestion from a [CDS Hooks Service](https://cds-hooks.hl7.org/1.0/#cds-hooks-anatomy) (or *other* decision support service).
-Once launched, web applications are often embedded within an iframe of the main UI.
+Clinical workflow systems (such as EHRs) may be able to launch [SMART applications] in a few different ways:
+* automatically at specific points in the workflow,
+* in response to a user interaction event in the UI,
+* or in response to a SMART app link from a [CDS Hooks Service](https://cds-hooks.hl7.org/1.0/#cds-hooks-anatomy) (or *other* decision support service).

+Once launched, SMART web applications are often embedded within an iframe in the main UI of the EHR.
 In this model, the new application appears in close proximity to a patient's chart and can work with the EHR via [RESTful FHIR API].
-These RESTful APIs are great for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on a logical FHIR Server endpoint, but they don't enable tight workflow integration or access to draft FHIR resources that may only exist in memory on the EHR client.
+These RESTful APIs are great for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on a logical FHIR Server endpoint.
+However, being RESTful APIs, they don't enable tight workflow integration.
+Additionally, access to draft FHIR resources such as unsigned orders may not always be available through the EHR's [RESTful FHIR API].

-For these embedded apps, there are some key use cases that SMART and CDS Hooks don't address today:
+For these embedded apps, there are therefore some key use cases that the SMART on FHIR model doesn't address today:
 * Communicating a decision made by the clinician within the SMART app, such as:
-  * placing an order
+  * placing an unsigned order with visual indication to the clinician that the order was created and requires signing
-  * annotating a procedure with an appropriateness score or a radiation count
+  * updating an unsigned procedure that the clinician is working on with an appropriateness score or a radiation count
-  * transmitting a textual note snippet
+  * transmitting a draft textual note snippet for the clinician to update and finalize in their notes
-  * suggesting a diagnosis or a condition to the patient's chart
+  * adding a diagnosis or a condition to the patient's chart with UI indication to the clinician
-* Interrogating the orders scratchpad / shopping cart, currently only known within the ordering provider's [CPOE](https://en.wikipedia.org/wiki/Computerized_physician_order_entry) session.
+* Interrogating the set of unsigned orders the clinician is actively working on within their [CPOE](https://en.wikipedia.org/wiki/Computerized_physician_order_entry) session.
+Depending on EHR implementation, these may not be accessible via the EHR's [RESTful FHIR API].
-* Allowing an app to communicate [UX](https://en.wikipedia.org/wiki/User_experience)-relevant results back to the EHR, for example, automatic navigation to a native EHR activity, or sending an "I'm done" signal.
+* Allowing an app to communicate [UX](https://en.wikipedia.org/wiki/User_experience)-relevant results back to the EHR.

-Additionally, SMART Web Messaging enables other interesting capabilities.
 For example:
+  * automatic navigation to a native EHR activity,
+  * or sending an "I'm done" signal.

+Additionally, SMART Web Messaging MAY enable other interesting capabilities in the future.
+For example:
 * Saving app-specific session or state identifiers to the EHR for later retrieval (continuing sessions).
 * Interacting with the EHR's FHIR server through this messaging channel (enabling applications that cannot access the FHIR server directly, e.g. those hosted on the internet).

-#### Scratchpad
-Throughout this IG, references to a "scratchpad" refer to an EHR capability where FHIR-structured data can be stored without the expectation of being persisted "permanently" in a FHIR server.
-The scratchpad can be thought of as a shared memory area, consisting of "temporary" FHIR resources that can be accessed and modified by either an app or the EHR itself.
-Each resource on the scratchpad has a temporary unique id (its scratchpad "location").

-A common use of the scratchpad is to hold the contents of a clinician's "shopping cart" -- i.e., data that only exist during the clinician's session and may not have been finalized or made available through in the EHR's FHIR API.
-At the end of a user's session, selected data from the scratchpad can be persisted to the EHR's FHIR server (e.g., a "checkout" experience, following the shopping cart metaphor).

 ### SMART Web Messaging
 SMART Web Messaging builds on [HTML5's Web Messaging] specification, which